lambo1986/nearest-fuel-station-7/README.md

 #### Reminders
 * Your API keys must remain hidden - do not commit them or expose them publicly.
-* Your tests should use fixture data; do not mamke live API calls from your tests.
+* Your tests should use fixture data; do not make live API calls from your tests.
 However, when a user launches this application via `rails s`, they should be able to get live data from those APIs.
 * Utilize SimpleCov to measure your test coverage; aim for at least 90%.

 ### User Story